OuzelGT/New_Horizons/README.md

 # New_Horizons
-A project to hone skills
+A Java project using Java-Swing as the GUI
+A ticket booking system for booking interplanetary space travel